-Reflecting Climate Change Issues in Corporate Officer Remuneration System
+Reflecting Climate Change Issues in the Remuneration System

-To enhance the link between management strategy and executive compensation structure, ITOCHU decided to newly incorporate climate change and ESG/SDGs response into the evaluation of each executive from FYE 2021.
+To enhance the link between management strategy and executive compensation structure, ITOCHU has incorporated climate change and ESG/SDGs response into the evaluation of each executive since FYE 2021.
 Director remuneration is determined according to factors that include degree of contribution to ITOCHU Corporation, including addressing climate change, ESG and SDGs, based on a standard amount for each position.
+In addition, Group ESG Officers and Group ESG Managers in each organization set individual annual goals for business creation and operational improvement related to contribution to the SDGs and ESG promotion, and their achievements are also evaluated as individual performance.